mvishiu11/CMDChain/README.md

 ## Final Thoughts

 CMDChain is a fun way to bring natural language control to the command line.
-We hope you enjoy tinkering with it as much as we enjoyed building it!

 If you have any questions or suggestions, please reach out.
 We'd love to hear your thoughts!